-We have the option to settle restricted share unit awards in the form of shares or cash.
-Historically, we have settled share unit awards with shares purchased in the open market.
+- (a) We have the option to settle restricted share unit awards in the form of shares or cash.
+Historically, we have settled share unit awards with shares purchased in the open market by a trustee.
 The cost of equity-settled awards is based on the market value of our subordinate voting shares at the time of grant.
 We amortize this cost to compensation expense over the vesting period on a straight-line basis, with a corresponding charge through contributed surplus.
-During the fourth quarter of 2009, we decided to settle the share unit awards vesting in the first quarter of 2010 with cash.
+During the fourth quarter of 2009, we elected to settle the share unit awards vesting in the first quarter of 2010 with cash.
 Cash-settled awards are accounted for as liabilities and remeasured based on our share price at each reporting date until the settlement date, with a corresponding charge to compensation expense.
-We recorded a mark-to-market adjustment of \$2.2 million in the first quarter of 2010 (\$10.9 million - fourth quarter of 2009).
-Since management currently intends to settle future share unit awards in the form of shares purchased in the open market, we will continue to account for these awards as equity awards.
+We recorded a mark-to-market adjustment of \$2.2 million in the first quarter of 2010.
+Since management currently intends to settle future share unit awards in the form of shares purchased in the open market by a trustee, we will continue to account for these awards as equity awards. - (b) During the second quarter of 2010, we paid \$14.1 million in cash for the purchase of shares in the open market by a trustee to satisfy our obligation to deliver shares under our long-term incentive plans.
+These shares are delivered to employees as their share unit awards vest.
+We classify these shares for accounting purposes as treasury stock on our consolidated balance sheet.